 "Yeah," she said.
 Nothing more.
 She seemed wary of me, which was really only natural after seeing me kill all those monsters with relative ease.
-Even in my twelve year old body, I'll still be one of the most powerful demigods in camp.
-Once I get back in shape and things start getting more serious, I predict I'll be back on the front lines as a leader.
+Even in my twelve year old body, I'd still be one of the most powerful demigods in camp.
+Once I got back in shape and things started getting more serious, I predicted I'd be back on the front lines as a leader.
 No, that's not any kind of prophetic power; just a hunch.

 I did a double take, turning around and glancing at the girl lifting Grover.
 It was Annabeth.
 Now that I thought about it, I could vaguely remember Chiron telling me that Annabeth had found me and Grover the first time, back when I was actually twelve.